 - You attended high school outside Ontario or Canada but you do not have any documents to show what educational level you have completed.

 Through PLAR, it may be possible for an adult student to earn credits towards an OSSD faster than you think!
-Read more below.
+Read more below and also from this Ministry Memoranda which we use as a guide.

 - Purchase the PLAR (Prior Learning and Recognition) service you are interested in.
-The fee for the PLAR Equivalency is $100.00 + tax while the PLAR Challenge is $250.00 + tax.
+The fee for the PLAR Equivalency is $250.00.

 - Complete the registration form that you will receive in your email after your purchase.